brimdata/zed/docs/language/search-expressions.md

 > Note that when processing [ZNG](../formats/zng.md) data, the Zed runtime performs a multi-threaded
 > Boyer-Moore scan over decompressed data buffers before parsing any data.
 > This allows large buffers of data to be efficiently discarded and skipped when
 > searching for rarely occurring values.
-For a [Zed lake](../lake/format.md), search indexes
+For a [Zed lake](../lake/format.md),
-> may also be configured to further accelerate searches.
+> a planned feature will introduce search indexes to further accelerate searches.
-> In a forthcoming release, Zed will also offer an approach for locating
+> This will include an approach for locating
 > delimited words within string fields, which will allow accelerated
 > search using a full-text search index.
-Currently, search indexes may be built
-> for exact value match as text segmentation is in the works.

 ### Search Terms